Tutoring and Study Tables

 Students willing and recommended to tutor will be placed on a list according to which subjects they wish to tutor.
-When a student request is received in the Learning Resource Center, a match is made based on availability and expertise.
+When a student request is received in the Center for Academic Success and Exploration, a match is made based on availability and expertise.
 Apply here.

 Frequently Asked Questions

-In order to be a Learning Resource Center peer tutor, a student must:
+In order to be a Center for Academic Success and Exploration peer tutor, a student must:

 - Be a currently enrolled student at Butler University